dulvui/libgdx-android-upload/README.md

 # libgdx-android-release
-Github Action to release an Android libGDX application to Google Play Store
+Github Action to release an Android libGDX application to Google Play Store If you have problems with the action or need help simply open an issue.

 ## Table of contents
 - [libgdx-android-release](#libgdx-android-release)